LewisBrowne/weather-api/README.md

 # weather-api
 A Laravel 10.6.2 API to power a basic weather app.

+## Prerequisites
+* Docker
+* Docker-compose

 ## Getting Started
+Modify your hosts file to include:

+`127.0.0.1 api.local`

+Then run the following commands
 ```
 docker-compose up -d
 docker exec -it api-php /bin/bash